-At the end matrix results contains the bootstrap values of the parameters and thus bootstrap standard errors can be obtained merely be taking the standard errors of the columns.
-Note that objects bootx1, bootx2, bootx3 are used to simulate from the bivariate Poisson model through the trivariate reduction scheme.
+The commented part of the code reflects the appropriate changes in order to obtain bootstrap standard errors for the cases of models (b) and (c).
+At the end matrix results contains the bootstrap values of the parameters and thus bootstrap standard errors can be obtained merely by calculating the standard errors of the columns.
+Note that objects bootx1, bootx2, bootx3 are used to simulate from the bivariate Poisson model using the trivariate reduction scheme.